maxzheng/great-life-guide/double.md

 ### #4 Be a Player, Not a Victim

-The idea comes from [Fred Kofman](https://www.linkedin.com/in/fkofman/)'s book [The Meaning Revolution](https://amzn.to/3fWHQL9) where he states that a victim mindset always blame others and external forces for his/her misfortune, on a contrary, a player places himself/herself as part of the problem and puts everything under his/her control so he/her decides what to do and outcome.
+The idea comes from [Fred Kofman](https://www.linkedin.com/in/fkofman/)'s book [The Meaning Revolution](https://amzn.to/3fWHQL9) where he states that a victim mindset always blame others and external forces for his misfortune, on a contrary, a player places himself as part of the problem and puts everything under his control so he decides what to do and outcome.

 For example, if you are late for a meeting, do you say "sorry, the meeting ran over?"
 Well, that's a victim's mindset as